 The first stage of \ourtool{} is to construct an overall design of the target application based on the user requirements, which corresponds to the ``\textit{Build an Overall Model}'' step in FDD.
 However, the user-provided requirements are often informal, with information scattered and loosely connected.
 To address this, we add a \textbf{Business Analyst} agent to analyze the user-provided requirements and generate a structured \reqdoc{}.
 As illustrated in Figure~\ref{fig:requirement_document}, the \reqdoc{} consists of two parts: (i) a concise description of the target application and (ii) a comprehensive list of all identified business workflows.
 Through this step, we reorganize the user-provided informal input into a structured document, facilitating subsequent data processing.

 Next, we introduce an \textbf{Architect} agent to construct an overall design of the target application.
 In FDD, the overall model refers to the domain object model.
 However, our preliminary experiments indicate that LLMs struggle to generate a usable domain object model, which is also reported in prior work~\cite{LLM-Based_Domain_Modeling,ge2023openagi,chen2023automated}.
-Therefore, we opt to leverage LLMs for data and user interface (UI) modeling instead.
-A key challenge in iterative software development is that it is difficult to capture all design details in the initial stage.
+Therefore, we shift to leveraging LLMs for data and user interface (UI) design.
+A key challenge in software development is that capturing all design details in the initial stage is non-trivial.
 To address this, we instruct the Architect agent to generate an initial \design{} of the target application.
 As illustrated in Figure~\ref{fig:overall_design}, the \design{} includes two parts: (i) a coarse-grained UI design with only the essential pages and the top-tier components on each page, and (ii) the necessary data entities.
 This \design{} serves two primary purposes.
 First, it acts as the blueprint for subsequent development, preventing agents from misinterpreting the relationships between data models and UI components and arbitrarily altering them in different iterations.
 Second, it establishes a shared communication vocabulary among subsequent agents, which helps maintain consistency during the iterative development process.